somaij/netlify-cms-react-portfolio/content/works/guideo.md

       ![User Flow 2 Guideo](/images/uploads/uf2.jpg)

-      This second sketch is a successor to the original first sketch, in that it helps the user plan their route better.
+      The second one is a user who wants to walk halfway instead of using public transit all the way.
+It's a spiritual successor to the original first sketch, in that it helps the user plan their route better.
-    sectionTitle: Sketches
+    sectionTitle: User Flows & Sketches
   - sectionText: >-
       The [full
       wireframe](https://app.moqups.com/JSomai/Aln757niFM/view/page/a10d02abc)